lucasthormann/forward-backward-chaining-demo/README.md

 return false
 ```
 2. Forward Chaining
 - The technique implemented to recommend a treatment predicated on the diagnosis was the forward chaining algorithm.
 This algorithm functions via a few simple data structures as well.
-The algorithm's functionalty (in essence) is described via this psuedo-code:
+The algorithm's functionalty (in essence) is described via this psuedocode:
 ```
 Forward-Chaining
 repeat